 The city was established in the fourth or early third century B.C.
 It was designated as a Roman colony by the emperor Augustus in 25 B.C.
 Much building activity took place between 15 B.C. and A.D.
 30 — just prior to Paul's visit about A.D.
 46 or 47.

 Excavated remains include a monumental gate, streets, a small theater, a Temple to Augustus, a bath, a nymphaeum, and a church dedicated to St. Paul.
 The excavators include Stephen Mitchell and especially the caring work of Mehmet Taslialan.

-Please be sure and also view the "Sergius Paulus Inscription."
+Please be sure to also view the "Sergius Paulus Inscription."